SAP-archive/teched2021-DAT162/README.md

 In this session, you will learn in detail about the features of SAP MDG, cloud edition.
 You will get a hands-on understanding of capabilities like consolidation, central governance and data quality management for business partner master data.
 You will see how easy it is to set up and consume this Software-as-a-Service solution on the SAP Business Technology Platform.​

+_Note:_ The trial account that you setup in exercise 1 remains valid after the workshop, so that you can continue exploring MDG Cloud.

 ## Requirements

 It is helpful to have a trial account for SAP Business Technology Platform.
 But don't worry if you don't - it is part of the first exercise to create such an account.